Mark-Ball/MTG_rails_app/README.md

 Ultrahook is a an application which allows our application to receive a HTTP requests made over the public internet.
 This is necessary because in development we test our application on localhost:3000, which is not an accessible endpoint from the wider internet.
 Ultrahook provides a solution, which allows us to set up an endpoint which transmits any HTTP requests to our ultrahook address to our localhost:3000.

 This is important for development environments where we will be developing from behind a firewall, not from a publically accessable endpoint.
+Once the application is deployed using cloud hosting, ultrahook will no longer be used.

 ## Tech stack